Internal Funding Opportunities for Faculty and Staff

 Faculty Research and Creative Endeavors (FRCE): The FRCE program is administered by a faculty committee appointed by the Academic Senate, with oversight and grant management provided by ORGS.
 FRCE provides support for:

 - Publication through Publication and Exhibition Cost Funds;

-- Presentations at meetings, conferences or exhibitions through Premier Display Grants
+- Presentations at meetings, conferences or exhibitions through Premier Display Funds;

 - Research Grants support research, scholarship, or creative endeavors.
 There are three types of awards with maximum funding of $3,500 and $8,000.

 Research Incentive Awards (RIA):

 An RIA provides re-assigned time (course release) for faculty who are successful in obtaining large external awards.
 See the RIA program guidelines

 for specific criteria.
 (Note: Faculty in the College of Science and Engineering are not covered by the standard RIA policy but instead should consult the CS&E/ORGS Research and Grant Policies below.)